Kings of the Wyld: Plot

 While crossing the last stretch of the Cold Road, they are attacked by Rasks, and Gregor is killed when one slashes his throat.
-Sabbatha turns on the band, revealing that she was faking her amnesia and her broken wing the whole time, and takes Matrick after cutting off Clay's hand.
-Clay falls down a ravine but survives, and finds Dane, still alive, and keeps him company in his final moments.
-Clay finds Matrick, who has given up hope, and is discovered and assaulted by Larkspur and her followers before Matrick, revitalised, steps in.
-They are both saved by Vanguard, again, and Clay is healed and has his hand regrown, while Matrick gives up alcohol.
-They reunite with the rest of Saga, and devise a plan to steal the key to a nearby portal from the dragon Akatung.
+Sabbatha turns on the Band, revealing that she was faking her amnesia and her broken wing the whole time, and takes Matrick after cutting off Clay's hand.
+Clay falls down a ravine but survives, finds Dane still alive, and keeps him company in his final moments.
+Clay finds Matrick, who has given up hope, and is discovered and assaulted by Larkspur and her followers before Matrick, revitalized, steps in.
+They are both saved by Vanguard again, and Clay is healed and has his hand regrown, while Matrick gives up alcohol.
+They reunite with the rest of Saga and devise a plan to steal the key to a nearby portal from the dragon Akatung.
 Matrick is sent to steal the keystone, and they manage to evade Akatung long enough for Moog to use the portal to send the dragon to the bottom of the ocean.
 They then open the portal to Kaladar, in the middle of the War Fair, the biggest gathering of mercenaries.
 Gabriel riles the mercs and leads his new army to fight the Heartwyld Horde, and Gabriel duels Lastleaf while Clay is sidetracked by a Minotaur.
 Larkspur arrives, having had a change of heart, and kills two giants.
 Gabriel defeats Lastleaf, who flees, and the mercenaries manage to defeat the Horde.
 Gabriel reunites with Rose, while Clay discovers that Lastleaf stabbed himself with Tamarat, thus resurrecting Astra, the Winter Queen.

 Matrick becomes the new emperor of Castia, and all of his illegitimate children choose to stay with him.
-Moog makes the cure for the Rot publicly available, and Ganelon chooses to go back to the Quarry, waiting for Larkspur (who he unknowingly left with his child).
-Clay heads back to Coverdale, and reunites with his wife and daughter.
+Moog makes the cure for the Rot publicly available, and Ganelon chooses to go back to the Quarry, waiting for Larkspur (whom he unknowingly left with his child).
+Clay heads back to Coverdale and reunites with his wife and daughter.